Functional Design and Architecture (Second Edition)

 Topics

-• Architecture modelling, requirements analysis, subsystems design from the FP point of view
+• Architecture modeling, requirements analysis, subsystems design from FP point of view

-• Embedded and external DSLs and domain modelling
+• Embedded and external DSLs in domain modeling (as a part of Domain-Driven Design)

-• Inversion of Control and Dependency Injection in FP
+• Inversion of Control in FP (using Free monadic eDSLs)

-• Applicability of the mainstream techniques and principles such as UML, SOLID, GRASP
+• Applicability of mainstream techniques and approaches such as UML

 • Interaction with impure subsystems